santi1s/Big-Data/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/Create-Insight-in-Elixir-end%2Dto%2Dend-process-(Cosmos-DB-example).md

 3. Create the PR.

-# 3. Customer Ready Content (CRC)
+#Customer Ready Content
 1. Go to https://github.com/Azure/SelfHelpContent
-2. Remember that all the files that are CRC end in "-rca"
+2. Remember that all the files that are Customer Ready Content(CRC) end in "-rca"
 3. You need to add the following metadata details on the CRC file:
     ```
 	<properties